Blablabla3012/RedBulb-Inversion/README.md

 # Stuff
 demonic Angel has to be Type devil so that no pickups in shop, stairway has to be Type devil so that pickups in shop!!!! \
-unknown behavior with red angel/devil rooms from red key
+unknown behavior with red angel/devil rooms from red key \
+mc_post_npc_init with optional arg also gets called when delirium morphs -> delirium in an angel room will change his sprite

 # Basement Renovator:
 Nulls -> Blue Gaper \